Model-agnostic Mitigation Strategies of Data Imbalance for Regression: Methods

 \section{Methods}

-In this section, we present various model-agnostic strategies to mitigate the biasing effect of data imbalance on model performance.
-Without aiming to be exhaustive, we cover most popular algorithms in current use.
-To do so, the topic of data imbalance mitigation strategies is split into relevance functions and mitigation methods.
+In this section, we present relevance functions, model-agnostic mitigation strategies and metrics to evaluate the biasing effect of data imbalance on regression performance.
+Without aiming to be exhaustive, we cover the most commonly used approaches in current research.

-Relevance functions aim at calculating some value of importance/rarity/relevance of each sample, which is later on used in the respective mitigation method to alleviate the negative effect of data imbalance on model performance which causes the model error to be biased towards frequent samples.

-The section consists of three subsection.
-In the first subsection relevance functions are presented.
-The second subsection discusses imbalance mitigation methods.
-In the last subsection, approaches to form ensembles are presented.
+A fundamental concept underlying many approaches in imbalanced regression is the notion of relevance.
+Relevance functions assign an importance value to each observation in the training data and thereby formalize which samples are considered critical.
+This notion determines how imbalance is quantified and directly influences both the design of mitigation strategies and the construction of (most) evaluation metrics.
+We therefore begin by introducing relevance functions and discussing their formal properties and practical implications in Section~\ref{sec:relevance_function}.

+Based on an assumed notion of relevance, mitigation methods aim to reduce the bias of predictive models toward frequent target regions.
+These methods operate at data or algorithmic level and typically use relevance information to reweight, resample, or otherwise adapt the training process to improve performance in under-represented yet important regions of the target space.
+A selection of mitigation methods is presented in Section~\ref{sec:mitigation_methods}.

+Finally, in section~\ref{sec:evaluation_metrics}, we discuss evaluation metrics for imbalanced regression.
+Performance assessment in this setting is non-trivial, as standard regression metrics are dominated by frequent observations.

 Regarding the mathematical notation, we consider a dataset consisting of $N$ samples with corresponding target values and features.
 We denote the dataset as $\mathbf{D}=(\mathbf{Y}, \mathbf{X})$, where $\mathbf{Y} \in \mathbb{R}^N$ is the target vector $\mathbf{Y} = [y_1, y_2, \cdots, y_N]$, containing the target value $y_i$ for each sample $i = 1, \dots, N$.
 Similarly, the model $M$ approximating the target variable is denoted as $\mathbf{\hat{Y}} = M(\mathbf{X})= [\hat{y}_1, \hat{y}_2, \cdots, \hat{y}_N]$.
 The feature matrix $\mathbf{X} \in \mathbb{R}^{N \times d}$ contains the $d$-dimensional feature vectors $\mathbf{x}_i$ for each sample.
 Each individual sample is thus represented by a pair $(y_i, \mathbf{x}_i)$, where $y_i \in \mathbb{R}$ and $\mathbf{x}_i \in \mathbb{R}^d$.
 This notation will be used throughout the following sections to refer to the dataset structure.